 He is no stranger to a wide range of subjects.
 He is experimenting with infrared abilities and adding alternate views to the landscape.
-If you’re interested in travelling the British countryside, I would recommend looking at his work.
+If you’re interested in traveling to the British countryside, I recommend looking at his work.

 Mandy Lea is a travel photographer who runs a fun little blog.
 This blog is for those who enjoy the outdoors with all the bells and whistles that come with it.
-Her portfolio spans all travel photography sub-categories such as landscapes, nature, and wildlife.
+Her portfolio spans all travel photography subcategories, like landscapes, nature, and wildlife.

 Her work would be good to look at if you want to start a travel blog.
 Here, you will see how she travels so much while doing what she loves.

-Ratcliff is also a travel photographer, which he documents well in his StuckInCustoms site.
 He is also an HDR professional.
-He boasts the first-ever HDR landscape to be displayed in the Smithsonian Museum.
-Anyone who enjoys landscapes where colours and tones prevail should take a close look at his work.
+And he boasts the first-ever HDR landscape to be displayed in the Smithsonian Museum.
+Anyone who enjoys landscapes where colors and tones prevail should take a close look at his work.

 The youngest photographer on this list is 24-year-old Jake Guzman.
-He has become so established in a short amount of time due to his unique style.
-His style lends itself well to advertising.
-This style involves shooting landscapes with a long lens.
-Framing each photo with towering features that portray nature on an epic scale.
+He has become established in a short amount of time due to his unique style.

-The way Guzman displays his colours are idealistic.
-He keeps a uniform colour pallet.
+The way Guzman displays his colors is idealistic.
+He keeps a uniform color pallet.
 These edits are almost more like how you want to remember a location rather than the reality of it.
 Take a look at his work if you want to take a similar route in photography.

 Phillip Slotte is another young landscape photographer.
-He is based in Sweden and has his work featured in National Geographic and many others.
+He is based in Sweden and his work has been featured in National Geographic and many others.
 Slotte presents you with dramatic landscapes that lean toward the darker side.